Manifold Gaussian Processes for Regression: Abstract

 \section{Abstract}

 Off-the-shelf Gaussian Process (GP) covariance functions encode smoothness assumptions on the structure of the function to be modeled.
 To model complex and non-differentiable functions, these smoothness assumptions are often too restrictive.
 One way to alleviate this limitation is to find a different representation of the data by introducing a feature space.
 This feature space is often learned in an unsupervised way, which might lead to data representations that are not useful for the overall regression task.
-In this paper, we propose Manifold Gaussian Processes, a novel supervised method that learns jointly a transformation of the data into a feature space and a GP regression from the feature space to observed space.
-The Manifold GP is a full GP, and it allows to learn data representations, which are useful for the overall regression task.
-As a proof-of-concept, we evaluate our approach on complex non-smooth functions where standard GPs perform poorly, such as step functions and effects of ground contacts in a robotics application.
+In this paper, we propose Manifold Gaussian Processes, a novel supervised method that jointly learns a transformation of the data into a feature space and a GP regression from the feature space to observed space.
+The Manifold GP is a full GP and allows to learn data representations, which are useful for the overall regression task.
+As a proof-of-concept, we evaluate our approach on complex non-smooth functions where standard GPs perform poorly, such as step functions and robotics tasks with contacts.